delaneyj/datastar/code/go/site/static/md/examples/bad_apple.md

 This is using Datastar's ability to patch signal directly. **_No need to generate html fragments, as the contents are already bound to existing elements._**

 We could also stream down the raster frames using base64 encoded images and update the src of an image tag.
-Either way works, you would just have to use `data-bind-src` on an image tag.
+Either way works, you would just have to use `data-attributes-src` on an image tag.

 Open your DevTool's Elements tab for the contents of the pre tag.
 You'll see the frames being updated in real-time (in this case 30fps).